ppetrovtv/pine_script_docs/source/Publishing_scripts.rst

 - Your script's name is determined by the ``title`` parameter's value in the script's ``study`` or ``strategy`` declaration statement.
 - Your script must have a description explaining what your script does and how to use it.
 - The chart published with you script is the one in use when you publish, including any other scripts or drawings on it.
-- Once published, you will not be able to modify the script's original description.
 - The script's code can later be updated.
 Each update can include *release notes* which will appear, dated, under your original description.
 - Scripts can be liked, shared, commented on or reported by other users.
 - Your published scripts appear under the *Scripts* tab of your user profile.